Anith-G/experience-manager-sites-optimizer.en/help/opportunity-types/overview.md

 ---
 title: Sites Optimizer Opportunity Types
-description: This is the topics overview.
+description: Learn about the key opportunity types in Sites Optimizer and how they can help you improve your site's performance.
 ---

 # Opportunity types